epsilon537/boxlambda/docs/installation_and_activation.md

 ## Serial Port

-Your mileage may vary, but on my Ubuntu system, when I plug in my Arty A7, the serial port shows up at `/dev/ttyUSB1`.
+On my Linux system, when I plug in my Arty A7, the serial port shows up at `/dev/ttyUSB1`.

-Serial Port Settings: **115200 8N1**
+Serial Port Settings: **1000000 8N1**

 # Activating the Tools Environment